Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 * Navigation scheme:

     * On left side there is a logo.
 It can be used as navigation link to the main page.
     * On right side there are three links or a burger menu.
-It contains:
+It contains the following:
         * Home
+        * Gallery
         * Contact
-        * Gallery